ludwigwinkler/ludwigwinkler.github.io/blogposts/_posts/2021-03-11-ReverseTimeAnderson.md

 \end{align}
 $$

-% We can now see that the drift term already fulfills the requirements of the forward Kolmogorov equation.
-% What we're left with and which we have to take care of are the two terms with the diffusion terms $\sigma^2(x_t)$.
-% The goal is to fuse the two terms into one which resembles the diffusion term in the forward Kolmogorov equation.
-% Just to reiterate it one more time, if we can massage the partial differential equation into the functional form of the Kolmogorov forward equation, we have a one-to-one correspondence to a stochastic differential equation that can be solved backward in time.

-% Following the gracious help from Brian Anderson himself in an email from down under, we can simplify the terms with $\sigma^2(x_t)$ by expanding the last term.
-% The important step, that Brian pointed out to me, is to factorize the joint distribution $p(x_s, x_t) = p(x_s| x_t) p(x_t)$ and invoke the product rule to match the terms,

 In order to transform the partial differential equation above into a form from which we can deduce an equivalent stochastic differential equation, we match the terms of the second order derivatives with the following identity,

 $$